risk-of-thunder/R2Wiki/docs/Mod-Creation/Assets/Custom-Stage.md

 # Custom Stages

 ***I AM REDOING THIS PAGE AS WE SPEAK!!!!***
 Please wait until the new tutorial is up.
-Do not watch the old videos I watched either.
+Do not watch the old videos I put up either.
 The new written tutorial will be up very soon.
 A video version may take a bit longer.

 ## Warning